Empiree/DeftSharp.Windows.Input/README.md

 > Prevented and bounded buttons are shared among all class objects.
 You don't have to worry that an object in this class has locked a particular button and you no longer have access to that object.

 ## MouseListener

+This class allows you to subscribe to mouse events, as well as receive various information, such as the current cursor coordinates.

 ### Subscribe to mouse move event and get current coordinates